 - Give yourself an hour or more;

-- Then just sit there.
+- Then sit and daydream.
 Do not force anything.
-Only write a word when you feel like it.
+Only write a word when you feel it must be written.
 (If you don't feel like it, don't.)
 It can be on topic or off topic; if you are moved, write.
 Do not sleep or do your math homework (unless that is what you're moodling about—see MIT Physics Prof. Alan Lightman's In Praise of Wasting Time).

 - Do not worry about grammar, naturally, unless, of course, you think of a great phrase or sentence that you want to preserve;

 - Do not worry if you don’t write a single word for even a whole hour.
 You are still priming the pump of your imagination, letting the dust of life settle and gaining access to your deepest levels of mind and creativity.
 You are still working, as Ueland reminds us, and what you chewed on today will show up brilliantly on another day.
 If you haven't been giving yourself this kind of quiet time, it may take you a few days of writing nothing to want to write something.
 As Ueland also warns, though, if you eventually are not writing anything because you are afraid or otherwise "stuck," you probably need to just push yourself to write.

 I find that when I moodle for an hour one day, I sit down and words fly out of me the next.
 And it has produced some of my most creative, original ideas, one of which prompted my graduate school classmates to cry, "How did you think of that?!"